 - Press 'Submit'.

-You are expected to attend an education session at least once a year.
+You are expected to attend an education session at least once every two years.

 The expiry date of my Accreditation is different from what I expected